 Notice insects in your home or business?
 It’s time to call the local exterminator for the service you need to stay pest-free.
-At Brady Termite & Pest Management, we provide a wide variety of pest control services to customers throughout the St. Louis Metro-East area.
+At Brady Termite Solutions, we provide a wide variety of pest control services to customers throughout the St. Louis Metro-East area.
 Located in Caseyville, IL, we’ve been in business since 1999, providing our local communities with comprehensive, effective pest treatments that don’t break the bank.
 With a friendly, knowledgeable staff, we’re sure to have the answers to your pest problems.
 Contact our staff to schedule a free inspection and estimate to get started!

 Common Household Pests We Treat Against

 Venomous Spiders in the St. Louis Metro-East Area

 Let’s face it, very few people like spiders – it’s one of the most common fears.
 What’s even worse?
 Venomous spiders – now we’ve got your attention.
 Unfortunately, this area of the country does have venomous spiders that you should be cautious of.
 The Black Widow and Brown Recluse spiders are the two venomous species of spiders in this area, and we inspect for and treat both species.

 Brown Recluse Spiders

 The Brown Recluse spider can be identified by its color, yellow-brown to dark brown with long legs extending up to an inch or two in length.
 However, the most telling sign is a brown violin-shaped or fiddle-shaped marking on its back.
 They typically hide from humans and can be aggressive if they feel threatened.

 If you or someone you know is bitten by a Brown Recluse spider, it’s imperative that you seek medical attention immediately.
 While most bites are not fatal, the powerful venom can be especially harmful to children, the elderly, those with weakened immune systems, and other bite victims.